ntruchsess/tractusx/portal/code/tractus-x-portal/README.md

 In the project directory, you can run:

+### `copy ${workspace}.env .env`

+The checked in .env configuration points against the CX staging environment.
+If you want to configure a different one, copy the preconfigured environment envs over the default file.

-### `npm install`
+### `npm install npm@latest`

-Setup node dependencies and packages.
+Setup and actualize node dependencies and packages.
 Needed before start or build or test.

 ### `npm start`